Tuesday, June 16, 2009

 14. What makes the palace complex of Sargon so extensive?

-15. How does the imperia complex at Persepolis use the rectangular grid system?
+15. How does the imperial complex at Persepolis use the rectangular grid system?

 16. What types of Persian art shows their high level of technical and artistic sophistication?